dirtysalt/dirtysalt.github.io/srt-to-book-resources/markdown/srt-Graham Hancock_ Lost Civilization of the Ice Age & Ancient Human History _ Lex Fridman Podcast #449 - YouTube-source.md

 I wrote a series of books about it.

-# Chapter 2

-uh, also non-obvious, but it's just, there's a first

-a kind of settlement, a stabilization of where the people are living

-then they start using agriculture, then they start getting urban centers and that kind of stuff.

-It seems like an entirely reasonable argument.

-Every- everything, everything about that makes sense.

-There is no doubt that you're seeing, uh

-evolutionary progress, uh, social evolution taking, taking place in those thousands of years before Sumer

-uh, emerges.

-But what's happening now, uh, r- really I spent much of the '90s and the late 1980s investigating this issue of a lost civilization.

-I wrote a series of books about it.

 But by 2002 when I published a book called Underworld

 which was the re- most massive and most heavy book that I've ever written because I was writing very defensively at the time.